Volunteer FAQ

 What experience do I need?

 None.
 Volunteers need no experience of working with adults with additional needs.
 Just bring an open mind and a willingness to get involved and to take responsibility in the house and at work.
-We like you to be with us for at least a year to experience the cycle of the seasons and festivals.
+We like you to be with us for a year to experience the cycle of the seasons and festivals.

 Those wishing to make a long-term (more than one year) commitment to our community should ideally have experience with us or other Camphill communities.